weirderearth/weirder-rules/rules-and-etiquette.md

 - Clearly being disrespectful or acting like an asshole.
 - Telling someone to or suggesting that someone should commit suicide, be killed, or die. (even jokingly)
 - Refusing to CW content that should be in a CW (see the Etiquette section), or refusing moderator requests to CW content.
-- Advertising or preaching (as opposed to sharing or genuinely showing off things to people, which is totally fine)
+- Advertising or preaching (promoting your own work is fine; being paid to shill/advertise for someone else is not fine)

 This is also *super not okay*: